douglasabnovato/udemy-quiz-app-master/Readme.md

 8. Create and style The End page.
 9. Save High Scores in Local Storage.
 10. Load and Display High Scores from Local Storage.
-11. fetch API to load questions from local json file
+11. Fetch API to Load Questions from `Local Json file`.
-12. fetch API to load questions from open trivia db API
+12. Fetch API to Load Questions from `Open Trivia DB API`.
 13. create a spinning loader
 14. closing